microsoft/azure-software-radio-hello-world/docs/stage2/hello_world_stage2.md

 ## ADS-B and Event Hub

-Open GRC, but this time, launch it by opening Ubuntu's Terminal application and typing in: `gnuradio-companion`.
+Open GRC, but this time, launch it by opening Ubuntu's Terminal application and typing in: `gnuradio-companion docs/stage2/flowgraphs/adsb_event_hub.grc`.
 The **gr-adsb** module will print out additional information in this Terminal window while it is running.
-Now, open the flowgraph [adsb_event_hub.grc](flowgraphs/adsb_event_hub.grc) which is in the flowgraphs directory within this repo.
-You should see the following flowgraph:
+Now, open the flowgraph [adsb_event_hub.grc](flowgraphs/adsb_event_hub.grc) which is in the docs/stage2/flowgraphs directory within this repo.
+You should see the following flowgraph(ignore the grayed out Event Hub Sink block):

 <center><img src="images/ads-b-flowgraph.png" width="900"/></center>

 The first block, which is where the samples originate from, is the same Blob Source we used in Stage 1, but this time we are pulling down an RF recording that contains a capture of ADS-B, taken in the DC area.
 The signal is converted from complex samples to magnitude squared (power); due to the nature of PPM modulation we only need the power over time.
 The ADS-B Framer/Demod/Decoder blocks work together to demodulate and decode the signal, we will not be diving into the details of how they work in this stage, but you can refer to [this tutorial](https://wiki.analog.com/resources/eval/user-guides/picozed_sdr/tutorials/adsb) for more information.

-The grey input/output ports may be new to you, they represent messages instead of a stream of samples.
+The grey input/output ports represent messages instead of a stream of samples.
 The connections use a dashed line to represent the fact they are asynchronous with respect to the samples flowing through the flowgraph.
 In other words, the output of the Demod block goes to a Time Sink for visualization purposes, but the actual demodulated data is sent out over a message and is no longer aligned to sample time.
 It turns out the Demod block sends the raw bits along with the metadata, so the Pass Only ADS-B Meta block is used to get rid of the raw bits because we don't want them sent to Event Hub, we only want the metadata.
 The metadata, stored within the message, arrives at the Event Hub Sink block and the block converts it from a GNU Radio message to JSON, and sends it to an Event Hub endpoint.
 In the second part of this tutorial we will actually process this data sent over Event Hub.

 When you run the flowgraph you should see the following output: